 We entered into indemnification agreements with each of our directors and executive officers.
-These agreements, among other things, require us to indemnify each director and executive officer (and in certain cases their related venture capital funds) to the fullest extent permitted by Delaware law, including indemnification of expenses such as attorneys' fees, judgments, fines, and settlement amounts incurred by the director or executive officer in any action or proceeding, including any action or proceeding by or in right of us, arising out of the person's services as a director or executive officer.
+These agreements, among other things, require us to indemnify each director and executive officer (and in certain cases their related venture capital funds) to the fullest extent permitted by Delaware law, including indemnification of expenses such as attorneys' fees, judgments, fines, and settlement amounts incurred by the director or executive officer in any action or proceeding by or in right of us, arising out of the person's services as a director or executive officer.

-Participation in Our Initial Public Offering
+Participation in Our April 2023 Public Offering

-On August 3, 2021, we completed our IPO in which we issued and sold an aggregate of 8,625,000 shares of our Class A common stock at a public offering price of \$15.00 per share.
-The following table sets forth the aggregate number of shares of our Class A common stock acquired by holders of more than 5% of our Class A common stock and certain of our executive officers and directors and their affiliated entities in the IPO.
+On April 20, 2023, we completed an underwritten registered public offering in which we issued and sold an aggregate of 2,727,273 shares of our Class A common stock at a public offering price of \$11.00 per share.
+The following table sets forth the aggregate number of shares of our Class A common stock acquired by holders of more than 5% of our Class A common stock in such offering.